KishanRaj0007/AI-Cloud-Cost-Optimizer/README.md

 ## System Architecture
 The system consists of **four independent microservices** communicating through a central **Kafka topic** and using **MongoDB** for persistence.

-*(Upload your LLD image to your GitHub repo and update the path below)*
 ![System LLD](LLD.png)

 ---